powersync-ja/powersync-swift/README.md

 .package(url: "https://github.com/powersync-ja/powersync-swift", exact: "<version>")
 ```

 to your `Package.swift` file and pin the dependency to a specific version.
-This is required because the package is in beta.
+The version is required because the package is in beta.

 ## Underlying Kotlin Dependency

-The PowerSync Swift SDK currently makes use of the [PowerSync Kotlin Multiplatform SDK](https://github.com/powersync-ja/powersync-kotlin) with the API tool [SKIE](https://skie.touchlab.co/) and KMMBridge under the hood to help generate and publish the native Swift SDK.
+The PowerSync Swift SDK currently makes use of the [PowerSync Kotlin Multiplatform SDK](https://github.com/powersync-ja/powersync-kotlin) with the API tool [SKIE](https://skie.touchlab.co/) and KMMBridge under the hood to help generate and publish a native Swift package.
 We will move to an entirely Swift native API in v1 and do not expect there to be any breaking changes.
+For more details, see the [Swift SDK reference](https://docs.powersync.com/client-sdk-references/swift).

 ## Migration from Alpha to Beta

-* The `PowerSyncDatabase` no longer needs a driver argument and it must be removed.
-* The interface for `PowerSyncDatabase` now uses `PowerSyncDatabaseProtocol` which may require some changes to databases uses.
-* If you were using `__uploadData` and `__fetchCredentials` in your `PowerSyncBackendConnector` you must remove the `__` and update the methods to `uploadData` and `fetchCredentials`.
-* `@MainThread` usage is no longer required and should be removed.
-* Implementing `SuspendTaskWrapper` for database transactions is no longer required and should be removed.
+See these [developer notes](https://docs.powersync.com/client-sdk-references/swift) if you are migrating from the alpha to the beta version of the Swift SDK.